hjeronen/cipher-decipher/documentation/testing_document.md

 The unit testing is done using JUnit and can be run from the IDE or from command line.
 Test coverage is monitored using Jacoco.

-The performance tests are done with the class PerformanceTester, and they can only be run from the GUI by pressing the button 'Performance tests'.
-The results are printed in the output text field.
-Running these will take 45 minutes.
+The performance tests are done with the class PerformanceTester, and accuracy tests with AccuracyTester.
+They can both only be run from the GUI by pressing the button 'Performance tests' or 'Accuracy tests'.
+The results are printed in the output text field eventually, but running these will take couple hours.

 ## Unit tests